 2. Hardware and Memory problems

 Your TV’s overlay memory or a botched hardware update could be the blame.
 Most people know that Samsung Smart TVs feature a top-of-the-line Smart Hub user interface.
 As a result of the Smart Hub’s frequent use, programs like YouTube may become unresponsive or unavailable entirely.
-You may want to do a system reset on your TV to fix this problem.
+You may have to do a system reset on your TV to fix this problem.

 3. Application incompatibility